CoAxLab/DataSciencePsychNeuro/README.md

 Topics include (but are not limited to):
 <br>
 •	Github and version control
-•	Juypter notebooks & markdown files
+•	Juypter notebooks & markup files
 •	Data organization & archiving
 •	Data visualization
 •	Linear regression models